Zoé Allaire-Bourgie: 2018

 In February she competed at Elite Canada where she placed fourth on vault and first on balance beam.
-In March Allaire-Bourgie competed at International Gymnix where she won golf in the all-around, ahead of Asia D'Amato of Italy.
+In March Allaire-Bourgie competed at International Gymnix where she won gold in the all-around, ahead of Asia D'Amato of Italy.
 During event finals she placed fourth on vault, second on uneven bars behind Elena Gerasimova of Russia, first on balance beam ahead of Elisa Iorio of Italy, and fifth on floor exercise.
 Allaire-Bourgie was later selected to represent Canada at the 2018 Pacific Rim Gymnastics Championships.
 While there she helped Canada win silver in the team final.
 In the all-around she won bronze behind Americans Jordan Bowers and Kayla DiCello.
 During event finals she placed sixth on vault, second on uneven bars behind diCello, first on balance beam, and third on floor exercise behind Bowers and Sunisa Lee of the United States.
 At the Canadian Championships in May Allaire-Bourgie won gold in the all-around ahead of Emma Spence.
 In June Allaire-Bourgie represented Canada at the 2018 Junior Pan American Artistic Gymnastics Championships.
 She won silver in the all-around behind Bowers and help Canada place second.
 In event finals she won bronze on uneven bars behind Bowers and Leanne Wong of the United States, won gold on balance beam, and placed fourth on floor exercise.